holographicSol/Rad/RadSystemTemplate/README.md

-A clean template to building a remote sensor system.
+A clean template for building a remote sensor system.